How to Use For Loop Skip to Next Iterations In Excel VBA

 • This section of the code sets the interior color of the rows(i) and moves to the next value of i.
 So, with this code, you can highlight alternate rows in a selected range.

-Running the code, your data table will look like this where all the alternative rows will be highlighted.
+Running the code, your data table will look like this, and all the alternative rows will be highlighted.

 4.Showing alternate colored rows.

-We are using the same dataset as previously shown.
-This time, we will use the GoTo statement to skip iteration.
+In our dataset, we will use the GoTo statement to skip iteration.
 Let’s assume the pass mark is 40.
-In this procedure, we will highlight the mark cells on the basis of the pass mark.
+In this procedure, we will highlight the mark cells based on the pass mark.

 5- Dataset to be used for GoTo statement method.

-Select the data range consisting of only marks.
-For our dataset, we have selected C5:E16 range of cells.
+• Select the data range consisting of only marks.
+For our dataset, we have selected the cell range C5:E16.

 6- VBA Code for skip to next with GoTo statement.